CarouselDancing/vive-sync-client/README.md

 The project requires Unity version 2021.3.5f1.

-Before opening the project you need to download the data using the PowerShell script /Assets/Resources/download_data.ps1
+Before opening the project you need to download the data using the PowerShell scripts /Assets/Resources/download_data.ps1 and /Assets/StreamingAssets/download_assets.ps1

 ## Starting the client from the Editor